-Gabriel Gbadamosi is a poet, playwright and broadcaster and critical thinker from south London.
-He has recently completed a three year AHRC Creative Research Fellowship in European and African performance at the Pinter Centre, Goldsmiths College, University of London, and was a Judith E. Wilson Fellow for creative writing at Cambridge University as well as Wingate Scholar researching performance in Africa and a presenter for Night Waves, BBC Radio 3’s flagship arts and ideas programme.
+Gabriel Gbadamosi is a poet, playwright, broadcaster and critical thinker from South London.
+He is just taking up a position (November 2018) with the Royal Literary Fund to re-imagine how BAME writers in the UK might be curated.
+He was AHRC Creative Research Fellowship in European and African performance at the Pinter Centre, Goldsmiths College, University of London, and a Judith E. Wilson Fellow for creative writing at Cambridge University as well as Wingate Scholar researching performance in Africa and a presenter for Night Waves, BBC Radio 3’s flagship arts and ideas programme.

 His plays include No Blacks, No Irish (BAC), Eshu’s Faust (Cambridge), Hotel Orpheu (Schaubühne, Berlin) and for radio The Long, Hot Summer of ’76 (BBC) which won the first Richard Imison Award.
 His debut novel, Vauxhall, won the 2011 Tibor Jones Pageturner Prize at the London Book Fair and has just been published by Telegram in May 2013.
 You can read the Daily Mail review here www.dailymail.co.uk/home/books/article-2325487/DEBUT-FICTION.html